alexanderlc/subvocal/README.md

 # Todo

+- workers should only register for work they can complete
+- Add create sentiment as a worker task
+- Get sentiment summary as a worker task
+- Frontend app to use the API
 - seed nodes and remove manual cluster joining
+- Docker install for API instance, Worker system
+- Add test support
 - Use validation annotations
 - Call system actor shutdown and terminate when the spring context is shutting down

+# Done
+- revert to a multiple actor system context

 # Acknowledgements